Signals Feed

 Pick A Server-Side Filter

 You can ask the stream to send all events, or only the lane your subscriber needs.
+Filtering happens on the server, so a filtered subscriber does not pay to parse traffic it will discard.

-| Filter | Use it for |
+| Filter | Server-side predicate | Use it for |

-all | Full labeled feed. |
+all | everything in scope | Full labeled feed. |

-humans_only | Human-only operational alerts and support workflows. |
+humans_only | bot.isBot === false and behavioralClass === "human" | Human-only operational alerts and support workflows. |

-non_human | Crawler, monitor, preview, automation, and review traffic. |
+non_human | bot.isBot === true or behavioralClass !== "human" | Crawler, monitor, preview, automation, and review traffic. |

-bots_only | Any bot-classed traffic. |
+bots_only | bot.isBot === true | Any bot-classed traffic. |

-ai_agents | Answer-engine coverage workflows. |
+ai_agents | bot.category === "ai_agent" | Answer-engine coverage workflows. |

-search_crawlers | Search coverage workflows. |
+search_crawlers | bot.category === "search_crawler" | Search coverage workflows. |

 Copy-Paste: Backend Subscriber

-const STREAM_TOKEN = process.env.CS_STREAM_TOKEN;
+const COOKIE = process.env.CS_DASHBOARD_COOKIE;

-const ENDPOINT = process.env.CS_ENDPOINT || 'wss://t.example.com';
+const FILTER = process.env.CS_FILTER || 'humans_only';

-if (!STREAM_TOKEN?.startsWith('csst_')) {
+if (!COOKIE || !SITE_ID) {

 }